jrcasey/NutrientUptake/README.md

 Please email me (jrcasey at mit dot edu) with feedback or questions!

 ## Instructions
+1. Fork or clone this repo 'https://github.com/jrcasey/NutrientUptake.git' to a local directory
-Clone, add the new directory to Matlab's path, navigate to `src/NutrientUptake.m`, and hit run!
+2. Add the new directory to Matlab's path (you could use 'pathtool' or 'addpath(path/to/repo))')
+3. Navigate to `src/NutrientUptake.m` and hit run!

 You should get a plot that looks like this:
 ![Figure 5](https://github.com/jrcasey/NutrientUptake/blob/master/assets/Figure_5.jpg)